apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 The name of generated struct is based on the name of the message in the proto file.

-For top-level messages, the name is prefixed with the proto package name as specified in any `package` statements.
-The name is converted to camel case with underscore separators to preserve the structure.
+For top-level messages, the generator prefixes the name with the proto package name specified in any `package` statements.
+It converts the name to camel case with underscore separators to preserve the structure.

 For example,